Easy Suman recipe that is no-fail and tested. Caramel sauce is drizzled on top to make it sweeter and over the top delicious.

 Instructions

-- Add remaining salt and sugar and mix completely
+- Add remaining salt and sugar and mix completely.

 - Turn on the heat to medium and let the rice boil.
-Cook rice until the coconut milk is evaporated and rice is half cook.
+Cook rice until the coconut milk is evaporated and is half cook.

 - Let Suman cool and wrap with banana leaves.